victoriacheng15/website/docs/books/atomic-habits.md

 ## Chapter 8

 How to make a habit irresistible?
 Make it attractive, which is the 2nd law of Behaviour change.
 You know how we like certain things more than others?
-It is because we are attracting to them.
+It is because we are attracted to them.

 To increase the odds that a certain behaviour will happen, make it attractive.
 This could be hard.
 Will need to figure out and understand what are the cues and the cravings.

 Temptation bundling is something that you find out attractive and want to keep doing.
-It could be a reward of something that you would like to do after a certain habit.
+It could be a reward for something that you would like to do after a certain habit.

 You also could combine the temptation bundling with habit stacking.
-The formula:
-After [current habit], I will [habit I need].
-After [habit I need],I will [habit I want].
+The formula: After [current habit], I will [habit I need].
+After [habit I need], I will [habit I want].

 E.g.
 After I get my morning coffee, I will be building an app with x tech stacks `(need)`.
 After I am done with a couple of tasks from the to-do list of the app, I will watch an episode of the show `(want)`.

 After I pull out my phone, I will do ten burpees `(need)`.
 After I do ten burpees, I will check twitter `(want)`.

+The reward shall be something that you want to do the most and this makes the habit very ATTRACTIVE!

 ## Chapter 9